 - Be an advocate for product quality

 - Play a key role in a growing our design team through craft leadership

-- 5+ years designing and shipping products that demonstrate a high level of empathy for the end-user
+- Experience designing and shipping products that demonstrate a high level of empathy for people using the product

 - Fluency in designing for responsive web and mobile and an understanding of best practices for delivering software

 - Clear communication and facilitation skills that drive effective decision making on a cross functional team

 - A fearlessness for diving into complex systems-design problems

 - A portfolio that clearly outlines the problems you were tackling with your design work and shows what you value as a designer.